Like the NFL Draft, Our New Stock-Picking System Is All About Finding Winners

 This week is a big one for sports fans: It’s time for the 2025 NFL Draft.

-Starting on Thursday, 32 teams will look for the missing pieces that’ll put them on a path to the Super Bowl.
+Starting tomorrow, 32 teams will look for the missing pieces that’ll put them on a path to the Super Bowl.

 The evaluations that each team uses to create its “draft board” consist of both old-school inputs (such as college game tapes, 40-yard dash times, and pre-draft meetings) and new-school analytics (such as the S2 cognition test, which gauges how quickly and accurately a player can see order in the chaos that’s part and parcel of the football gridiron).

-Note: Editor’s Note: If you’re a football fan, you probably know that the 2025 NFL Draft is set to kick off tomorrow.
-Over the next three days, college players will be selected by a pro team – millions of fans will follow every move, hoping their team will find the next great superstar.